andlabs/utf/README.md

 * if you specified that `wchar_t` should be a distinct type (the default)

 These overloads transparently handle `wchar_t *` and `uint16_t *` being incompatible under all of the above conditions for you.
 There is no other difference.

+## Benchmarks
+The `benchmark/` folder contains benchmarks you can use not only to evaluate utf's performance, but also to compare utf's performance against other libraries.
+At minimum, you'll need GNU make to build the benchmarks.
+See the comments at the top of `GNUmakefile` for details.

 ## Contributing
 Welcome.